Peachtree Road Race: Course description

 The AJC Peachtree Road Race is a 10,000-meter road race.
 The "south" Peachtree race starts on Peachtree Road at Lenox Square Mall (just south of Lenox Road).
 The race continues down Peachtree into midtown Atlanta, turning left onto 10th Street for the final kilometer before ending at 10th St. and Charles Allen Drive.
 Piedmont Park provides the setting for post-race festivities that include a stage for live performances and an awards ceremony.
-After a largely downhill first half, runners cross Peachtree Creek and tackle the grueling 3/4 mile-long "Cardiac Hill," which culminates at Peachtree and Collier Rd. in front of Piedmont Hospital.
+After a largely downhill first half, runners cross Peachtree Creek and tackle the grueling 3/4 mile-long "Hope Hill," formerly known as "Cardiac Hill," which culminates at Peachtree and Collier Rd. in front of Piedmont Hospital.
 Mile 5 has been known as the Olympic Mile, where banners and theme music entertained IOC members in 1990 during Atlanta's bid for the 1996 Summer Olympics.

 In 2008, because of severe drought conditions, the race was unable to end in Piedmont Park, and runners turned east onto 10th Street before heading to Juniper Street, ending at the intersection of Ponce de Leon and Juniper St, where racers finished by going uphill instead of the older downhill stretch of 10th St. Runners then walked a short distance to the Atlanta Civic Center for finish-line festivities.
 This unpopular course lasted one year, after which the course returned to the traditional pattern.

 As typical of other road races, the roads used are completely closed to vehicular traffic and observers watch from the sidewalks.
 Water is provided at each mile; approximately 500,000 cups and 120,000 gallons of water are used.
 Approximately 3,000 volunteers are needed to work the race.

 Due to the large crowds, limited parking and road closures, many runners utilize MARTA to travel to the start site and back from the finish line.

 The "north" Peachtree, known as the Polar Opposite, is exactly the reverse, starting at 10th Street and Piedmont Park, turning right to Peachtree Street and taking Cardiac Hill down, then Peachtree Creek, and an uphill second half, ending at Lenox Square Mall.